 Not many law firms shout this from the rooftops but conveyancing in Littlehampton or throughout West Sussex is often a confrontational process.
 Put another way, when it comes to conveyancing there is plenty of room for friction between you and other parties involved in the transaction.
 E.g., the vendor, selling agent and sometimes the mortgage company.
 Selecting a lawyer for your conveyancing in Littlehampton should not be taken lightly as your conveyancer is your adviser, and is the SOLE person in the transaction whose role it is to protect your legal interests and to keep you safe.

 We are witnessing a definite ongoing adversarial element to conveyancing- someone must be blamed for the process taking so long.
 You your first instinct should be to trust your lawyer above the other parties when it comes to the legal transfer of property.

-My father-in-law has recommend that I appoint his conveyancers in Littlehampton.
-Should I choose my own property lawyer?
+My father has suggested that I use his lawyers for conveyancing in Littlehampton.
+Should I find my own solicitor?

-No doubt the best way to find a conveyancing solicitor is to seek referrals from friends or family who have actually used the solicitor that you are considering.
+Much as we are happy to recommend a Littlehampton conveyancing lawyer the best way to select a conveyancing solicitor is to seek referrals from friends or family who have previously instructed the firm that you are contemplating using.